About Us

 As we are all aware, Covid 19 struck and all plans to launch the product into the hospitality sector were put on hold.
 However, it was always envisaged to design a spiral pump which was simple, durable and could be of use where electricity was not an option.
 Initially, this was to be targeted at poorer countries where water scarcity was a problem, but it was soon obvious that there could be uses nearer to home.

-Luckily, the manufacturers of the HiRiser® (a big thanks to Donite Plastics!) were able to re-engineer, re-tool and adapt existing components to produce the HiRiser® Hand Pump.
+Luckily, the manufacturers of the HiRiser® were able to re-engineer, re-tool and adapt existing components to produce the HiRiser® Hand Pump.

 A picture of an early prototype